Most Popular

 Plan deliberately: choose a PGWP-eligible DLI, keep your study permit valid through to completion, take a language test before graduation, and apply within the 180-day window after receiving your final transcript.
 With those pieces in place, the PGWP opens a clean, well-understood route from graduation to PR.

-For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canadian Experience Class guide for the PGWP-to-PR pathway.
+For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Canada Study Visa FAQs guide to know the answers of all your questions.

 Ready to apply for your Post-Graduation Work Permit?